Mallikarjuna00G/AndroidLearning_01/README.md

 Project: [clearDoubts](./clearDoubts)
 - Learning custom theming: Dark theme. `MaterialTheme` shall be inside the `ClearDoubtsTheme`.
+- Learning orientation of the device
+- Learning swipe actions using drag gesture detections.
+Also controlling the background color while dragging.

 ## Unit 1: Your first Android app